Upcycled Leaf Lantern

 Setting up fall decorations by the front door reminded me about the change of seasons.
 Besides the warmer temperatures beginning to subside, the time changes as well.
 The days are shorter and it gets darker sooner.
-Not only does this fall lantern add a nice little touch to the décor, it also lightens the entry way.
+Not only does this fall leaf lantern add a nice little touch to the décor, but it also lightens the entryway.
 Not only is this project not very time consuming, but it is easy and you may have a lot of the supplies already around your home.

 - Oatmeal container (tall, circular shape)

 - Fall Leaves (outside leaves or we used wax leaves from a craft store)

 We taped a piece of construction paper to go around the oatmeal container-something just to provide a nice, Fall background color.
 Turn iron on.

 Layout a piece of wax paper.
 Place leaves on top of the paper and follow with an additional piece of wax paper on top of that (two pieces of wax paper total).

 Place the heated iron on top of the wax paper, over the leaves.
 It should weld the leaves and paper together, keeping the leaves in place.
 Trim the wax paper to place and tape over the oatmeal container.